 Wards will be making their proposals and inputs through the Area-based planning process, but will also form part of the Stakeholder Forum.
-Programme Task Teams will be established by respective directorates involving external stakeholders in the review of development programmes.

 IDP/Budget Steering Committee

 The IDP/Budget Steering Committee (SC) is a strategic, political and technical working team making political and technical decisions and inputs that must ensure a smooth compilation and implementation of the IDP.
 The IDP SC and the Stakeholder Forum will be constituted for the preparation of the IDP process.
 As part of the IDP and budget formulation process, the Steering Committee which supports the Municipal Manager, the Manager: IDP and the Budget Office should remain as follows: